Asphalt: The Green Paving Choice

 When reclaimed asphalt pavement and shingles are reprocessed into new pavement mixtures, the liquid asphalt binder in the recycled material is reactivated, reducing the need for virgin asphalt binder.
 Using reclaimed materials also reduces demands on aggregate resources.
 Warm-mix asphalt technologies allow asphalt pavements to be produced at lower temperatures, which means reduced energy demands, as well as lower emissions during production and paving.

-Compared to the previous FHWA/NAPA survey covering the 2009 and 2010 construction seasons, the use of these sustainable practices has continued to increase.
+Compared to previous FHWA/NAPA surveys covering the 2009–2011 construction seasons, the use of these sustainable practices has continued to increase.

-In 2011, RAP usage reached 66.7 million tons, a 7 percent increase from 2010 and a 19 percent increase from 2009.
+In 2012, RAP usage reached about 68.3 million tons, a 22 percent increase from 2009.
 More than 99 percent of asphalt pavement reclaimed from roads was reclaimed for use in new pavements instead of going into landfills.
 In the survey, 98 percent of producers reported using RAP in their mixes for new construction, pavement preservation, rehabilitation, and other projects.

-RAS usage also continued to climb, increasing to 1.2 million tons in 2011 — an 8 percent increase over 2010, and a 52.5 percent increase since 2009.
-Since 2009, RAS usage has been reported in 36 states.
-RAS includes both manufacturers’ scrap shingles and post-consumer roofing shingles.
+RAS usage also continued to climb, increasing to 1.86 million tons in 2012 — an 55 percent increase over 2011, and a nearly 95 percent increase since 2009.
+Since 2009, RAS usage has been reported in 37 states.
+RAS includes both manufacturers' scrap shingles and post-consumer roofing shingles.

 The full report and related materials, including a state-by-state breakdown of recycled materials usage, can be downloaded below: